Roger Brown (artist): Homes

 Brown owned homes, studios, and gardens in Chicago, Illinois; New Buffalo, Michigan; and La Conchita, California.
 He was in the process of developing his final home and studio in Beulah, Alabama, at the time of his death.
 The School of the Art Institute Chicago became the primary repository for Brown's personal, professional, and artistic effects.
 SAIC operates his New Buffalo, MI retreat as a residency facility for SAIC faculty and staff.
 His Chicago collection was formalized into the Roger Brown Study Collection, a house museum, archive, and special collection in 1997.

 Chicago

 In 1974 Brown purchased a storefront in Chicago at 1926 North Halsted Street, which became his first home, studio, and collection environment.
-This home is owned by the School of the Art Institute Chicago and is maintained as the Roger Brown Study Collection, a house museum and special collection, serving SAIC as an academic resource, and is open to the public by appointment.
+Brown donated the home and its contents to the School of the Art Institute Chicago which maintained it as the Roger Brown Study Collection, a house museum and special collection, serving SAIC as an academic resource, and open to the public by appointment, until the RBSC was transferred to the John Michael Kohler Arts Center Art Preserve.
+This decision sparked controversy and a push to landmark Brown's Chicago house.